cztomczak/cefpython/docs/Migration-guide.md

 the patch yourself.
 See Issue [#125](../../../issues/125) for more details.

-## v66+ DisplayHandler.OnConsoleMessage has new param 'level'
+## v66+ DisplayHandler.OnConsoleMessage has a new param 'level'

 The DisplayHandler.[OnConsoleMessage](../api/DisplayHandler.md#onconsolemessage)
 callback has a new param `level`.